aws-cloudformation/aws-cloudformation-resource-providers-transitgateway/multicastdomain/docs/README.md

 # AWS::EC2::TransitGatewayMulticastDomain

 The AWS::EC2::TransitGatewayMulticastDomain type segments the multicast network into different domains and makes the transit gateway act as multiple multicast routers
-An example resource schema demonstrating some basic constructs and validation rules.

 ## Syntax